christian-hess-94/web-design-knowledge-base/UX Design.md

 ---

 UX Design is the process of designing the interactions that a user has with the webpage.
-It ensures that everything the user wants to achieve is achieved sometimes by providing a pleasurable experience while doing s
+It ensures that everything the user wants to achieve is achieved sometimes providing a pleasurable experience while doing so.

 ---